colton456p/Stack-Overflow-Data-Analysis/SQL_queries.md

 WHERE CreationDate BETWEEN '2024-09-01' AND '2024-09-30'
 AND ParentId IS NULL;
 ```
-### Returns the average score per question, average view count per question, and average length of the the question posted from the first to the last of the month
+### Returns the average score per question, average view count per question, and average length of the question posted from the first to the last of the month
 ```
 SELECT
     AVG(ViewCount) AS AvgViewCountPerPost,